dvculha/ecsplore/ECSplore_Mentor_Guide.md

 # ECSplore First Year Mentoring Program 2019

 Bonjour hi!
 First of all, thank you so so so much for signing up to be a mentor!
-You’re helping make ECSESS a better community.
+You’re helping to make ECSESS a better community.

 ## Program Overview